github2411/Wallet-Application/README.md

 ## Description

-This is a menu-driven application with the following functionalities:
+This is a menu-driven Java application with the following functionalities:

 1. **Add Amount to Payment Wallet Account**
 2. **Show Payment Wallet Account Balance**